-I’d been taking mental notes on his missing teeth and his junkie bone structure and wondered if this was all a “caper” — that’s what they called these cons on The Wire, capers — to get drug money.
+I’d been taking mental notes on his missing teeth and wondered if this was all a “caper” — that’s what they called these cons on The Wire, capers — to get drug money.
 But that thought made me feel even more West-Village-white-lady-in-lycra rich and guilty, so I pulled out a 20 and handed it to him, thinking, I’ll be fine without the 20.
 Even if there are no kids and it’s just for his own food.
 Or even if it’s just for drugs.
 You do what you’ve got to do.
 But I hope it’s for food for his kids.

 I felt part like a decent person, part like a possible fool but so what, and part like a tool for being so self-congratulatory about giving away 20 bucks.

 Five days later, I’m on my way to dance class, walking a few blocks east on Broadway.